wvallen/aggregatedfolds_live/src/posts/251129-crystallization-avoidance.md

 **_(stay chaotic)_**
 *on interfaces, crystallization, and tiny cold feet*

+I have been thinking a lot about consciousness as a gradient.
+Some mornings it feels obvious that awareness is not limited to us.
+It seems more like something the universe expresses wherever matter stays warm enough and loose enough to organize itself.
+Panpsychism frames consciousness this way, as a shimmer that appears whenever systems avoid rigid alignment.
+So when I ask the birds how their conscious experience is going, it is only half a joke.
+I am really asking how their matter is arranging itself today, and what it feels like to stay alive on the edge of winter.

 The snow arrived early in the morning and kept falling for hours.
 It softened the contours of w.oodland and turned everything into a slow conversation between water and temperature.
 Four white-crowned sparrows wandered toward the ridge of loose snow where I had scattered chicken feed.
 Their feet pressed straight into the cold surface as if it were nothing more than another texture.
 I watched them through the sliding glassdoor while the kettle warmed on the stove.

 <figure>